www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

 * [x] Write article explaining and demonstrating this. -> This was moved to an other ticket.

 ## Ideas For Future Tickets
+* [ ] Use certain easy to create medias.
+    * [ ] Draw images in form of music notes on sheets: https://www.youtube.com/watch?v=-ICh9zhr87Y
+    * [ ] Use piezo contact microphones to create environment etc. sounds via contact on metals and heating these up: https://www.youtube.com/watch?v=_anGFyEfOpU
 * [ ] Create constraint renderer.
 * [ ] Create constraint editor.
 * [ ] Create table editor.